enwords/enwords/README.md

 Your task is to choose words and Enwords will give you sentences with these words, repeat them at least 10 minutes a day and in a month you will see the result.

-Don't forget to read books, listen to audio courses and watch movies in the studied language, you need to take the words from there.

 Suggestions for the improvement of the project write to sadovnikov.js@gmail.com

 The project's website: http://enwords.tk/en